 Some people with FTD have a family history of dementia and the condition may be inherited in some of these families.

-Scientists have found a number of faulty genes that can cause inherited forms of FTD, including tau, progranulin and C9ORF72.
-If your doctor suspects a strong family link, you may be offered a genetic test and close relatives may be offered genetic counselling.
-For more information visit our section on ‘Genes and dementia’.
+Research has found a number of faulty genes that can cause inherited forms of FTD, including tau, progranulin and C9ORF72.
+If your doctor suspects a strong family history, you may be offered genetic counselling and testing to see if you carry the gene too.
+Their family members can also be referred for genetic counselling and testing.

 Information in this introductory booklet is for anyone who wants to know more about frontotemporal dementia (FTD).
 This includes people living with FTD, their carers, families and friends.